AnnieRho7/aligned/README.md

 ### Header
 - The header features a hero image of a yoga session.
-- Display of the studio name "Aligned" with the sub-heading "Find Your Balance."
+- Display of the studio name "Aligned" with the sub-heading "Yoga Studio"

 ### Benefits
-- A brief overview of the benefits of yoga and mindfulness.
+- A brief overview of the benefits of yoga.

 ### Timetable
 - Information on different yoga classes offered (e.g., Beginners, Hatha, Yin).